hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/workload_simulator.rst

 Overview
 --------

-Sawtooth Lake has a workload simulator that can be used to generate a synthetic transaction workload.
+Sawtooth has a workload simulator that can be used to generate a synthetic transaction workload.
 The workload simulator attempts to generate transactions at a relatively steady rate across the network of validators it has discovered, adapting to validators joining and leaving the network.